pPrecel/BeerKongServer/README.md

 To do that you need to:

+1. Learn about deploying the prisma on the heroku from [this movie](https://www.youtube.com/watch?v=b2ofz3XxR14&feature=emb_title)
-1. Edit `/pkg/prisma/prisma.yaml` to customize the prisma pattern to your use case
+2. Edit `/pkg/prisma/prisma.yaml` to customize the prisma pattern to your use case
-2. Deploy prisma:
+3. Deploy prisma:
    ```bash
    make prisma-deploy
    ```